cloudflare/cloudflare-docs/content/support/Troubleshooting/General Troubleshooting/_index.md

 # Welcome to the General Troubleshooting section

-Below you will find links off to the relavent sections for General Troubleshooting Support focused material
+Below you will find links to the relevant sections for General Troubleshooting support-focused material.

 {{<directory-listing>}}